damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 1. By what we select for during hiring.
 1. By what we emphasize during on-boarding.
 1. By what criteria we use for promotions and bonuses.
-1. By what criteria we use to fire people.
+1. By what criteria we use to let people go.

 ## Permission to play